ohiofi/APCSP-projects/028ConsoleFillInTheBlankQuizGame.md

 Requirements:

-Define a function called checkAnswer with two parameters: question and answer.
+Define a function called checkAnswer.
+It requires two parameters: question and answer.
+It does not return a value.
 Inside this function will be:
 - a while True loop
   - ask the question
   - collect user input